Photo: Adapted from image by Tomás Guardia Bencomo, via iStock.

 How will the results be used?

-Ceres2030’s goal is to improve people’s lives in a sustainable way through effective public spending on SDG 2.
+Ceres2030 aims to improve people’s lives in a sustainable way through effective public spending on SDG 2.
 The model reflects this through the targets it sets and the relationships it includes.
+The model’s results therefore provide an initial strategy for additional spending by SDG 2 donors, and we can then refine the results through including new data as available, and following further consultation with national governments and other stakeholders.

 Ceres 2030 is a partnership between Cornell IP-CALS, the International Food Policy Research Institute (IFPRI), and the International Institute of Sustainable Development (IISD)